 Creates a Strong Bond

 Trust is everything in a cat-to-owner relationship.
-Gentle grooming tells your cat that you care about them and you want to keep them comfortable.
+Gentle grooming is a way to tell your cat that you care about them.
 It’s an activity that becomes a shared routine, a quiet interaction that strengthens your connection with one another.

 Vet Tips: How to Clean Your Cat